 The fees involved in remortgaging consist of:

 There is no stamp duty to pay on remortgaging.

-Conveyancing for remortgaging is cheaper than when buying or selling a home, as it involves the same property.
-Find a conveyancing solicitor who can undertake your remortgage in your area.
+Conveyancing for remortgaging is cheaper than when buying or selling a home, as it involves the same property however legal advice and paperwork would still be required.
+If you do decide to use a solicitor, you can find a re-mortgage conveyancing solicitor who can undertake your remortgage in your area.

 If you have any questions regarding mortgages, view our Mortgages Q&A to see if any previous answers can provide you with the information you require.